h2oai/h2o-3/h2o-docs/src/product/howto/H2O-DevS3Creds.md

 ## Standalone Instance

-When running H2O in standalone mode using the simple Java launch command, we can pass in the S3 credentials in two ways.
+When running H2O in standalone mode using the simple Java launch command, we can pass in the S3 credentials in three ways.

 - You can pass in credentials in standalone mode by creating a `core-site.xml` file and pass it in with the flag `-hdfs_config`.
 For an example `core-site.xml` file, refer to [Core-site.xml](#Example).